Switcheo/tradehub/README.md

 1. Update the validator config file that can be found at `/etc/switcheoctl/config/config.json`:
    1. `sudo nano /etc/switcheoctl/config/config.json`
    2. Choose a unique monikier that identifies you well and replace `hikaru` with it.
-   3. You may update other details later using:
+   3. You may update other details later on using:

       ```bash
       switcheocli tx staking edit-validator